Avoca Handweavers: Wynne sisters

 Three sisters, Emily, Winifred, and Veronica Wynne, inherited the mill in the 1920s and introduced colour.
 Avoca Handweavers tweed was produced and exported, including for use by Italian designer Elsa Schiaparelli.
-The material was also used for a waistcoat for King George VI and baby blankets for the children of Queen Elizabeth II.
+According to letters held in the mill's on-site museum, the material was also used for a waistcoat for King George VI and baby blankets for the children of Queen Elizabeth II.

 Pratt family

 In 1974, Donald Pratt, a solicitor and former cricketer engaged to handle the sale of the mill which now faced closure, decided to buy it himself.
 Along with his wife, Hilary, a teacher, he set about getting Avoca Handweavers back on its feet.
 The Pratts began exporting handwoven rugs and throws to the UK and other countries.
 Avoca throws are still sold across the globe.

 In 2015, the Pratt family sold Avoca Handweavers to the American company Aramark.